 How do sweetheart scams work?

-Online dating scams may start out innocuously, with a random match on a dating app or an unexpected friend request on Facebook.
+Online dating scams may seem innocent at first—starting out with a random match on a dating app or an unexpected friend request on Facebook.
 The man or woman reaching out may seem kind, attentive, and genuinely interested in you.
 Their profile may be plastered with images of an attractive, well-dressed person.

 With sweetheart scammers, things tend to escalate fast.
 Casual conversation turns personal very quickly, and soon you’re chatting multiple times a day.
-The person showers you with compliments and in no time, they’re saying they love you.
+The person showers you with compliments and in no time, they’re saying "I love you."

 The intensity of this relationship may make you feel confused, excited, and euphoric all at once.
 Eventually, you may think you’re in love with this person.
 Once they sense you’ve fallen for them, they start to ask you for money for various reasons.
 You’ve already started to care for this individual; maybe you already consider them your romantic partner.
 You begin to send them cash and gift cards, completely unaware that this person you trust is not who they say they are.